Is the HPV vaccine safe?

 There is so much confusion around the human papillomavirus, or HPV: what it is, what causes it, how you can prevent it, and most commonly, whether or not the HPV vaccine is actually safe.

 Here are the basics: According to the Centers for Disease Control and Prevention, HPV is a group of more than 150 related viruses.
 It's transmitted through intimate skin-to-skin contact, and you can get it by having vaginal, anal or oral sex with someone else who has the virus.
-It is very common: A recent report found 42 percent of Americans are infected with HPV.
+It is very common: 80% of people will get an HPV infection in their lifetime.

-What everyone needs to know about the HPV vaccinePlay Video - 1:31

-What everyone needs to know about the HPV vaccinePlay Video - 1:31

 That may sound alarming, but in most cases, HPV goes away without any signs and doesn't lead to health issues.
 When HPV doesn't go away, it can lead to genital warts and cancer.
 It's important to note 25 percent of men and 20 percent of women between the ages of 18 and 59 are infected with the cancer-causing strains.

-So what can you do?
 The best way to prevent these harmful types of HPV is to get the HPV vaccine, which was first recommended in 2006, but people are still wary of it.

-“This is the only vaccine we have that prevents cancer,” said Dr. Donnica Moore, president of the Sapphire Women’s Health Group.
+“This is the only vaccine we have that prevents cancer,” said Dr. Donnica Moore, president of the Sapphire Women’s Health Group in New Jersey.
 The HPV vaccine protects against strains of the virus that have been shown to cause cervical, vaginal, vulvar and penile cancer, as well as certain cancers of the mouth and throat.

 The most common cancer in women related to HPV is cervical cancer.
 In men, the head and neck are most commonly involved.
 A high-profile reminder of this hazard was Michael Douglas’s HPV-related throat cancer, which was found and treated in 2010.

-The HPV vaccine is safe and effective: According to the CDC, the vaccine provides close to 100 percent protection against cervical pre-cancers and genital warts.

-Currently, the vaccine is recommended for girls and young women between the ages of 9 and 26, said Dr. Melissa Simon, vice chair of clinical research in the department of obstetrics and gynecology at Northwestern University’s Feinberg School of Medicine.
+Currently, the vaccine is recommended for girls and young women between the ages of 9 and 26, said Dr. Melissa Simon, vice chair of clinical research in the department of obstetrics and gynecology at Northwestern University’s Feinberg School of Medicine in Chicago.
 It’s also recommended for boys and men between 9 and 21, she added.

 For children between 9 and 14, the recommendation is two doses, six months apart.
-If started later than 14, the recommendation is three doses.
+If started later than 14, the recommendation is three doses over the course of six months.

+In October 2018, the U.S Food & Drug Administration approved expanded use of the HPV vaccine to include individuals ages 27 to 45 years old.

 Many parents are worried that vaccinating kids against a sexually transmitted disease will make them promiscuous, but experts say that's not true.